 Note that dry flower manufactured in compliance with the GMP under Annex 7 of the PIC/S Guide to GMP code, as a herbal medicine would be approved for export.

-As the main market interest in Germany appears to be dry flower, this may add additional cost and complexity to our growers and producers who will have to comply with GMP requirements for manufacture further upstream in the production of the medical cannabis products.
+As the primary market interest in Germany appears to be dry flower, this may add additional cost and complexity to our growers and producers who will have to comply with GMP requirements for manufacture further upstream in the production of the medical cannabis products.

 What are the requirements for importing medicinal cannabis to Germany?

-The Federal Opium Agency is responsible for the application process for the imports in Germany which is crucial for trading medicinal cannabis.
+The Federal Opium Agency is responsible for the application process for the imports in Germany, which is crucial for trading medicinal cannabis.